Welcome to the clinic!

 We train medical students, interns and doctors specializing in family medicine.
 We employ 1-3 doctors.

-Dr. Jakob Hartmann works in the clinic as part of his recidency.
+Dr. Sys Nikolajsen Lundsgaard works in the clinic as part of her recidency.

-Dr. Trine Wagner Aagaard works in the clinic once a month part of her specialization in Family Medicine.
+Dr. Trine Wagner Aagaard and Dr. Philip Vensby works in the clinic once a month part of their specialization in Family Medicine.

 Dr. Gunhild Fristrup Qvist, specialist in Family Medicine (GP), works in the Clinic 3-5 days a week